40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/readme.md

 - `vcn_id`
 - `vcn_cidr`
 - `frontend_subnet_cidr`
-- `backend_subnet_cidr`
 - `frontend_private_ip`
-- `backend_private_ip`
 - `assign_public_ip`
 - `management_cidr`
 - `client_ingress_cidr`
 - `client_port_min`
 - `client_port_max`

-The template is designed to use a single compartment for all deployment resources and a simple two-subnet topology.
+The template is designed to use a single compartment for all deployment resources and a simple one-subnet topology.

 ## Outputs